-There are currently 1.7 million Motorola Solutions shares held short by investors – that's known as Motorola Solutions's "short interest".
-This figure is 4.3% up from 1.6 million last month.
+There are currently 1.8 million Motorola Solutions shares held short by investors – that's known as Motorola Solutions's "short interest".
+This figure is 0.4% down from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Motorola Solutions shares can be evaluated.